Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 i.e., it is a multivariate linear regression in $\vcx_i^{(K)}$ with parameters $\vch$ that are shared among the nodes.
-We also see from \eqref{eq.NV_nodei} and \eqref{eq.EVfilt} the node varying filtering is a linear variation of \eqref{eq.linearGF} but with different parameters for each node.
-Nonlinear graph filters on the other hand consider a nonlinear function $f(\vcx_i^{(K)}; \stH)$ with the same parameters $ \stH$ for all nodes.
-While function $f(\cdot)$ in \eqref{eq.linearGF} can be arbitrary, it has been particularly studied for two models inspired by traditional signal processing: the Volterra graph filter \cite{xiao2021distributed} and the median graph filter \cite{segarra2016center, segarra2017design}.
+We also see from \eqref{eq.NV_nodei} and \eqref{eq.EVfilt} that node varying filtering is a linear variation of \eqref{eq.linearGF} but with different parameters $\vch_i$ for each node.} In contrast, nonlinear graph filters can be built by considering a nonlinear function $\fnf(\vcx_i^{(K)}; \stH)$ in \eqref{eq.linearGF} with the same parameters $ \stH$ for all nodes.
+While the function $\fnf(\cdot)$ can be arbitrary, it has been studied for two models inspired by traditional signal processing: the Volterra graph filter \cite{xiao2021distributed} and the median graph filter \cite{segarra2016center, segarra2017design}.

-\textbf{Volterra filter.} The natural extension of \eqref{eq.linearGF} is to consider a multivariate polynomial regressor in variables $\vcx_i^{(K)}$:
+\textbf{Volterra filter.} The natural generalization of \eqref{eq.linearGF} is to consider a multivariate polynomial regressor in variables $\vcx_i^{(K)}$:

 where $\textnormal{poly}_{L_0, \ldots, L_K}(\cdot)$ denotes a multivariate polynomial of orders $L_0, \ldots, L_K$ in $[\vcx]_i, [\mtS\vcx]_i, \ldots, [\mtS^K\vcx]_i$, respectively, and the set $\stH$ collects the respective parameters.
 For instance, for a shift order $K = 1$ and polynomial orders $L_0 = 2, L_1 = 3$, we have $\vcx_i^{(1)} = \big[[\vcx]_i, [\mtS\vcx]_i \big]^\top$ and \eqref{eq.Volt_nodei} becomes